Behavioral Interview Questions About Failures

 How to Answer Questions Related to Failure

 People are generally uncomfortable talking about their failures since they address negative aspects of your career.
 You are conditioned to focus on your positives and put your best foot forward during an interview.
 It is much easier to discuss your achievements, successes, and the key points described in your resume.
 However, if you anticipate behavioral questions about failure and are prepared to answer them, you will find it easy to respond to these questions during an interview.
+Looking for additional practice to ensure you exude confidence?
+Our training here will showcase your positivity and self-confidence in your response.

 Failure-related behavioral questions can best be responded to using the STAR format.
 This helps you organize your response by creating a story related to the question.